DDJHB/deThrone/README.md

-deThrone
+# deThrone
+## Installation
-Installation: Just download the zip, extract to some folder and launch the game!
+Just download the zip, extract to some folder and launch the game!